AmaanRaza28/AmaanRaza28/README.md

 # Hello, I'm Amaan! 👋

-I'm a passionate developer with a diverse skill set, ranging from web development to solving algorithmic challenges.
+I'm a Full Stack developer with a diverse skill set, ranging from web development to solving algorithmic challenges.
 Below, you'll find an overview of my skills and some of the projects I've worked on.

 ## 🚀 Skills